Vyral/base-template/_posts/2019-04-11-what-youll-need-to-know-before-buying-a-fixer-upper.md

 {% include youtube.html %}

-There’s a lot of opportunity to be had with fixing and flipping a home, but it doesn’t come without its share of headaches.
+<p style="text-align: center;"><em>There’s a lot of opportunity to be had with fixing and flipping a home, but it doesn’t come without its share of headaches.</em></p>

 While you can turn a handsome profit buy flipping a home, there are a few factors you need to take into consideration before buying a fixer-upper.